 Should I drive home after completing my comprehensive hearing or visual processing tests?

-It is helpful to have someone who lives with you or a best friend drive.
+It is helpful to have someone who lives with you, a loved one, or a best friend drive.
 Loved ones and friends can provide their insights, listen, and even take notes.
 I am continuously amazed by how much a loved one changes their behavior to accommodate their loved one’s hearing loss.

-Concussion clients and clients with sound intolerance often feel mentally fatigued, may develop a headache, or experiences blurred vision (normally resolves before you leave the building).
+Concussion clients and clients with sound intolerance often feel mentally fatigued, may develop a headache, or experience blurred vision (normally resolves before you leave the building).
 Driving is NOT recommended after testing.